mquade91/User_Login/README.md

 If the USER selects 'Local Signup' this page will render and the user must create an email and password
 ![Home Page](/images/Login_SIgnup.png)

-If email is already in Mongo DB page will ask USER to choose new email)
+If email is already in Mongo DB page will ask user to choose new email
 ![Home Page](/images/Login_emailTaken.png)

 Login Page
 -------------
 If the USER selects 'Local Login' this page will render and the user must enter Login credentials
 ![Home Page](/images/Login_Login.png)

 If password is incorrect page will let user know
 ![Home Page](/images/Login_wrongPassword.png)

 Profile Page
 -------------
-Once the USER has successfully Signed Up or Logged in this page will render and use ejs to show User ID, User Email, User Password.
+Once the user has successfully Signed Up or Logged in this page will render and use ejs to show User ID, User Email, User Password.
 Log out button will redirect to Home Page
 ![Home Page](/images/Login_profile.png)